 Enter the host name of the server you are connecting to.
 You should leave the port number set to 22, unless you are connecting to an IPv6-only server, and are on an IPv4-only connection, in which case you should use the hostname and port number provided for this in the control panel.

 We recommend pressing "Save" to save these settings to avoid needed to reconfigure them again in future.

 You can now press "Open" and you will be connected to your server.
-The first time you connect, you will be prompted the verify the identity of the server that you're connecting to.
+The first time you connect, you will be prompted to verify the identity of the server that you're connecting to.
 If you are paranoid, you can cross-check the details shown to you against those in the control panel, but most people will simply press "Yes".

 You will be asked for your username, and the passphrase for your private key, and you will then be connected to your server.